 If you want to create your estate plan on a smartphone or tablet, Total Legal may not be the best option, as this company is one of the many online will makers which doesn’t have a smartphone app.
 However, you can still access their website and fill out all the forms using a mobile browser, although this will likely be less convenient than using an app.
 Alternatively, you can opt for one of the other will-making services that have Android and iOS applications.

 |Output format||PDF, Word, Mail, email|

 As touched on above, Total Legal is not the most user-friendly company.
 Their website is simplistic, but the will-making program is too outdated.
 It’s quite difficult to read the small, old fashioned font used along with some sections not being clear whether they’re mandatory or optional.

 Total Wills is certainly easy enough to use for most average users, but there’s a lot of room for improvement.
 Fortunately, the service isn’t usually catering the complex legal situations (i.e. overseas digital assets), so suffices.
 However, those looking for a slicker experience or more fool-proof questionnaires may want to opt for a different company.

-First and foremost, Total Legal is a legitimate online will maker that offers fantastic value.
-It’s super cheap, and you also gain access to real attorney services.
-There’s a bunch of options for users, even if they’re looking for business services, and you rest assured that it’s a reliable service.
+First and foremost, Total Legal is a legit online will maker that offers fantastic value.
+It’s super cheap and the company gives its customers access to real attorney services.
+There are lots of different services for users with business and personal needs.

-However, there are only three options for will making services specifically.
+However, there are only three estate planning documents offered on the platform.
 It feels a little bit like Total Legal is spreading themselves thin instead of niching down.
-Total Legal reviews show that this is a reliable company with some great value and comprehensive support, but it’s limiting if you need more real estate planning documents or want a living trust.
+Total Legal reviews show that this is a reliable company with some great value and comprehensive support, but it’s not going to be a good fit if you need a large selection of real estate planning documents or want to create a living trust.